CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/export.md

 ### HRIS Export

-Enable HRIS/OCN connector for this export.
+Enable HRIS/OCN connector for this export (no optional parameter or value, just copy-paste the full example below in your XML configuration file).

 ```xml
 <postProcess>